Arabian Peninsula: Pre-Islamic Arabia

+Map of the Arabian Peninsula in 600 AD, showing the various Arab tribes and their areas of settlement.
+The Lakhmids (yellow) formed an Arab monarchy as clients of the Sasanian Empire, while the Ghassanids (red) formed an Arab monarchy as clients of the Roman Empire.

 Archaeology has revealed the existence of many civilizations in pre-Islamic Arabia (such as the Thamud), especially in South Arabia.
 South Arabian civilizations include the Kingdom of Saba, Awsan, Ma'in, and Himyar.
-From 106 AD to 630 AD north-western Arabia was under the control of the Roman Empire, which renamed it Arabia Petraea.
-Central Arabia was the location of the Kingdom of Kinda in the 4th, 5th and early 6th centuries, as well as the Ma'add tribes.
+From 106 AD to 630 AD, north-western Arabia was under the control of the Roman Empire, which renamed it Arabia Petraea.
+Central Arabia was the location of the Kingdom of Kinda in the 4th, 5th, and early 6th centuries, as well as the Ma'add tribes.
 Eastern Arabia was home to the Dilmun civilization.
 The earliest known events in Arabian history are migrations from the peninsula into neighbouring areas.

 The Arabian Peninsula has long been accepted as the original Urheimat of the Semitic languages by most scholars.